7maylord/colorsnap-push/README.md

 ### **Getting Started**

 1. **Connect Your Wallet** 🦊
-   - Use any EVM-compatible wallet (MetaMask, WalletConnect, etc.)
+   - Click "Connect Wallet" to see Push Chain's universal wallet UI
-   - Make sure you're connected to Somnia Testnet
+   - Connect with MetaMask, email, Google, or WalletConnect
-   - Ensure you have some testnet ETH for transactions
+   - Wallet works across all chains automatically

 2. **Register Your Champion Name** 🏆
    - Enter your display name (max 31 characters)